Instruments Owned by Nippon Music Foundation

 “Sasserno”

 The name of this violin was taken from Comte de Sasserno, a French owner in 1845.
-In 1894, it was acquired by Pickering Phipps, owner of a well-known brewery in England.
-In 1906, this violin was passed into the hands of Henry Summers of England, and was well-preserved in his family for 93 years.
+In 1894, by Mr. Pickering Phipps, owner of a well-known brewery in England.
+In 1906, this violin was passed into the hands of Henry Summers of England.
+It was kept well-preserved in his family for 93 years, which is reflected in its preservation of much of the original varnish and overall excellent condition.

 “Sasserno”